woocommerce/woocommerce-rest-api-docs/source/includes/v3/_customers.md

 # Customers #

-This section lists all API that can be used to create, edit or otherwise manipulate customers.
+This section lists all API endpoints that can be used to create, edit or otherwise manipulate customers.

 ## Customers Properties ##